rbbarranco/SimpleLedger/README.md

 ##### Models
 Following the CQRS pattern, we have separate models for all requests and responses.
 Separate requests are also done for each operation.

+Each response implements the IResponse<TData, TResponseCode> interface.
+The TData type refers to the data returned by the response if successful.
+The TResponseCode type refers to an enum (or any type) that's used by the operation to indicate the status of the operation.
+Each operation has its own response codes enum.

 #### Validators
 Validators are implemented for each request.
 This is done using FluentValidation.